- Studying in New Zealand

-Is doing an assessment of my qualification with QRS all I need to do?
+Is doing an assessment of my qualification all I need to do?

-Having your international qualification assessed by QRS is just one part of the wider process you may need to undertake.
+Having your international qualification assessed by us is just one part of the wider process you may need to undertake.
 You may also need to complete other forms and assessments with Immigration NZ, register with your professional or industry body in New Zealand, and/or complete further assessment with them - particularly if you're in a professional field such as engineering, medicine, law or teaching.

-By having your qualification assessed by QRS, you're provided with a 'translation' of your international qualification - to understand it in the New Zealand context.
-The report can be taken to Immigration NZ and/or other New Zealand professional or industry bodies for them to use in order to do further assessments, tests or licencing procedures as you need them.
-For example, the Institution of Professional Engineers New Zealand (IPENZ) or the Education Council of Aotearoa New Zealand.
+By having your qualification assessed, you're provided with a "translation" of your international qualification - to understand how it compares to levels on the NZQF.
+The report can be taken to Immigration NZ and/or other New Zealand professional or industry bodies for them to use in order to do further assessments, tests, or licencing procedures as you need them.
+For example, you may need further assessment from the Institution of Professional Engineers New Zealand (IPENZ) or the Education Council of Aotearoa New Zealand.

 - See a list of registration bodies for various job industries